EarthObservationSimulator/instrupy/docs/common_json_objects.rst

 ================================
 Several modes (in a list) maybe specified within a single instrument.
 Each mode corresponds to a specific operating point.
 For example, consider a *Synthetic Aperture Radar* type instrument which operates in both L-band and C-band.
-Such an instrument is considered to be made up of two *sub-sensors* with each sub-sensor of instrument type *Synthetic Aperture Radar* and operating at L-band and C-band.
-A mode-identifier is to be specified by the user with which the subsensor can be referenced.
+Such an instrument is considered to be made up of two sensors with each sensor of instrument type *Synthetic Aperture Radar* and operating at L-band and C-band.
+A mode-identifier is to be specified by the user with which the corresponding mode can be referenced.

 .. csv-table:: Input parameter description
    :header: Parameter, Type, Units, Description
    :widths: 10,10,10,40

-   @id, string,, Unique identifier
+   @id, string,, Unique identifier of mode.
-   @type, string,, For SAR specify Stripmap or ScanSar.
-For others leave empty.
+   @type, string,, Mode type.
+For SAR specify Stripmap or ScanSar.

-The parameters outside the mode block are used as the common parameters for all the sub-sensors, while the parameters specified within a mode list entry are specific to the particular sub-sensor.
+The parameters outside the mode block are used as the common parameters for all the modes, while the parameters specified within a mode list entry are specific to the particular mode.

 Example: The example below is that of a *Basic Sensor* type instrument with two modes.
 The common parameters for both the modes are outside the :code:`mode` block.
 The `NadirObservationMode` has a nadir viewing geometry with a 35 deg Circular FOV.
 The `SideObservationMode`